rootisgod/rootisgod/content/posts/2024/2024-11-19-Using-Taskfile-to-Deploy-Terraform-Environments-in-Azure.md

 BACKEND_CONTAINER_NAME=statefiles
 ```

-Then some environment files like;
+Then some environment files like this;

 ```env1.tfvars```
 ```hcl